Justice for the Servants, Immunity for the Masters

 Cross the line without permission, and you’re a criminal.

-Be the line, own the line, write the line — and suddenly you’re untouchable.
+Be the line, own the line, write the line — and you’re untouchable.

 Pras Michel will sit in prison for more than a decade.